RachWalm/dog-api/README.md

 is_staff or is_superuser set in the admin panel and then can be used for permissions.py in the dog_api to allow the appropriate permission to the various bits of data.

-The permissions were written as the level that was required or read only in the name for all except IsSuperUser, which was so that SAFE_METHODS such as read could be performed but anauthorised manipulation of the data could not.
+The permissions were written as the level that was required or read only in the name for all except IsSuperUser, which was so that SAFE_METHODS such as read could be performed but an unauthorised manipulation of the data could not.
 Most of the data was intended to be available to all users in a read-only format apart from the confidential vaccine information which was restricted to IsSuperUser for every action.

 This meant that manipulation of the data could be restricted to the original generator of the data, or an appropriate level of authorisation (staff or superuser).